-The confidentiality of information is determined in the first instance by a NCTPC Participant or TAG participant providing the information.
-Examples of

-Confidential Information, other than CEII, include commercially sensitive information and customer-related information that is proprietary to a particular wholesale or retail customer.
-The NCTPC Participant or TAG participant providing Confidential Information acknowledges that such Confidential Information may be released to the representatives of TAG participants that have abided by the procedures in Section 9.4.3.
-If the information is Confidential Information only because it is CEII, the NCTPC Participant or TAG participant should indicate that such information may be released to TAG participants eligible to receive CEII.
+The confidentiality of information is determined in the first instance by a CTPC Participant or TAG participant providing the information.
+Examples of Confidential Information, other than CEII, include commercially sensitive information and customer-related information that is proprietary to a particular wholesale or retail customer.
+The CTPC Participant or TAG participant providing Confidential Information acknowledges that such Confidential Information may be released to the representatives of TAG participants that have abided by the procedures in Section 9.4.3.
+If the information is Confidential Information only because it is CEII, the CTPC Participant or TAG participant should indicate that such information may be released to TAG participants eligible to receive CEII.

-9.3 Availability of Confidential Information

-- 9.3.1 The NCTPC Participants will mask all Confidential Information in documents that are released to the public. - 9.3.2 Confidential Information will be made available, to the extent not prohibited by law or government policy, to the NCTPC Participants, as limited by the Participation Agreement.
-Each NCTPC Participant is restricted from sharing or giving access to Confidential Information with any employee, representative, and/or organization directly involved in the sale and/or resale of electricity in the wholesale electricity such that they do not receive preferential treatment or a competitive advantage. - 9.3.3 TAG participants may be provided Confidential Information, in accordance with Section 9.4.3/9.4.4.
-In cases where the information is Confidential Information only because it is CEII, the TAG participants may be provided such information in accordance with Section 9.4.4.

-9.4 Obtaining Confidential Information

-- 9.4.1 The OSC Vice-Chair is tasked with ensuring that no marketing/brokering organizations receive preferential treatment or achieve competitive advantage through the distribution of any transmission-related information in the TAG. - 9.4.2 The OSC Vice-Chair ensures that the confidentiality of information principles reflected in Order No. 890 as well as any Standards of Conduct or Code of Conduct requirements are being adhered to within the TAG process, to the extent applicable and/or necessary. - 9.4.3 If a TAG participant seeks non-CEII Confidential Information, s/he must formally request the data from the OSC Vice-Chair and demonstrate that s/he: - 9.4.3.1 Is a representative of a TAG Sector Entity that has signed the SERC Confidentiality Agreement or is an Individual that has signed the SERC Confidentiality Agreement.
+- 9.3 Availability of Confidential Information - 9.3.1 The CTPC Participants will mask all Confidential Information in documents that are released to the public. - 9.3.2 Confidential Information will be made available, to the extent not prohibited by law or government policy, to the CTPC Participants, as limited by the Participation Agreement.
+Each CTPC Participant is restricted from sharing or giving access to Confidential Information with any employee, representative, and/or organization directly involved in the sale and/or resale of electricity in the wholesale electricity market such that they do not receive preferential treatment or a competitive advantage. - 9.3.3 TAG participants may be provided Confidential Information, in accordance with Section 9.4.3/9.4.4.
+In cases where the information is Confidential Information only because it is CEII, the TAG participants may be provided such information in accordance with Section 9.4.4. - 9.4 Obtaining Confidential Information - 9.4.1 Each Company is tasked with ensuring that no marketing/brokering organizations receive preferential treatment or achieve competitive advantage through the distribution of any transmission-related information in the TAG. - 9.4.2 Each Company ensures that the confidentiality of information principles reflected in Order No. 890 as well as any Standards of Conduct or Code of Conduct requirements are being adhered to within the TAG process, to the extent applicable and/or necessary. - 9.4.3 If a TAG participant seeks non-CEII Confidential Information, s/he must formally request the data from the Company OSC representatives representing the non-CEII Confidential Information and the CTPC Administrator and demonstrate that s/he:

-- 9.4.3.2 Is listed on Attachment A to a TAG Sector Entity's TAG Confidentiality Agreement as a representative of a TAG Sector Entity or is an Individual that has signed the TAG Confidentiality Agreement. - 9.4.4 If a TAG participant seeks CEII, s/he must formally request the data from the OSC Vice-Chair and demonstrate that s/he: - 9.4.4.1 Is a representative of a TAG Sector Entity that has signed the SERC Confidentiality Agreement or is an Individual that has signed the SERC Confidentiality Agreement. - 9.4.4.2 Is listed on Attachment A of a TAG Sector Entity's TAG Confidentiality Agreement as a representative of a TAG Sector Entity or is an Individual that has signed the TAG Confidentiality Agreement. - 9.4.4.3 The OSC Vice-Chair will process the above requests, approve/deny the request, and if approved, provide the data to a TAG participant.
+- 9.4.3.1 Is a representative of a TAG Sector Entity that has signed the CTPC Process Confidentiality Agreement or is an Individual that has signed the CTPC Process Confidentiality Agreement. - 9.4.3.2 Is listed on Attachment A to a TAG Sector Entity's TAG Confidentiality Agreement as a representative of a TAG Sector Entity or is an Individual that has signed the CTPC Process Confidentiality Agreement. - 9.4.4 If a TAG participant seeks CEII, s/he must formally request the data from the Company OSC representatives representing the CEII and the CTPC Administrator and demonstrate that s/he: - 9.4.4.1 Is a representative of a TAG Sector Entity that has signed the CTPC Process Confidentiality Agreement or is an Individual that has signed the CTPC Process Confidentiality Agreement. - 9.4.4.2 Is listed on Attachment A of a TAG Sector Entity's CTPC Process Confidentiality Agreement as a representative of a TAG Sector Entity or is an Individual that has signed the CTPC Process Confidentiality Agreement. - 9.4.4.3 Each Company will process the above requests, approve/deny the request, and if approved, provide the data to a TAG participant.